OGKevin/ComBunqWebApp/README.md

-Disclaimer: Bunq its self has nothing to do with this project
+Disclaimer: Bunq it self has nothing to do with this project

-View the app live on latest commit: <https://combunqweb.herokuapp.com/manager>
+View the app live based on the latest release: <https://combunqweb.herokuapp.com/manager>

 # Goals